raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_4.md

 Using your notes from the previous step, try and refine the tasks into a [flow chart](https://simple.wikipedia.org/wiki/Flow_chart), which is a diagram of all of a program’s tasks, in the right order, but doesn’t contain any actual programming language commands.
 To do this you can follow these steps:

-- Identify the natural order of the tasks and try and use arrows to connect them in a sequence to create a 'flow' along the page, zig-zagging a bit like a [snakes and ladders board](https://upload.wikimedia.org/wikipedia/en/b/ba/Cnl03.jpg).
+- Identify the natural order of the tasks and try and use arrows to connect them in a sequence to create a 'flow' along the page, zig-zagging a bit like a [snakes and ladders board](https://upload.wikimedia.org/wikipedia/en/b/ba/Cnl03.jpg)
-- Identify any decisions that the program needs to make and check that all outcomes are catered for.
+- Identify any decisions that the program needs to make and check that all outcomes are catered for
-- Include a ‘start’ and ‘end’ block to make it very clear where the program begins and finishes.
+- Include a ‘start’ and ‘end’ block to make it very clear where the program begins and finishes

 A flow chart for a typical experiment might look something like this: